nilearn/nilearn/doc/haxby_searchlight.rst

 As the activation map is cropped, we use the mean image of all scans as a background.
-We can see here that voxels in the visual cortex contains information to distinguish pictures showed to the volunteer, which was the expected result.
+We can see here that voxels in the visual cortex contains information to distinguish pictures showed to the volunteers, which was the expected result.

 .. figure:: auto_examples/images/plot_haxby_searchlight_1.png